mintdawn/lavender/README.md

 * I also created a "Support" page to provide information about how to use the site and create a login account.

 I reformatted a lot of the visual appearance and added footers to several of the pages.
 I also changed the size of the headers on some of the pages and worked at making the page display properly on an actual phone.
 There is a difference between what the page looks like with the Chrome developer tool's emulations of a phone and my actual phone.

+# Work for Module 4

+* Create another information screen.
+For this I put content on the "recipes" page.
+** The page will generate a random blend.
+It will pull 3 oils from the database, display them and tell what they do.
+** The page also has a drop down feature that lists essential oils by their traditional use.
+For example, oils that are traditionally used to help people relax will be listed if the user selects "relax" from the drop down menu.
+* Create a Logout page.
+** I already had a log out button and code but, I added a redirect page so there is an official page that says "You have logged out successfully." and then from there redirects to the front page again.
+This took way longer than it should have.
+The words were hugging the top of the browser.
+I finally got them to sit somewhere more comfortable by adding "margin-top: 10%" to the styles.css.
+The ID# for that style is "center-screen".

+I keep adjusting the log in, register and reset password page.
+I keep centering them but I keep losing that change.
+I am not sure what I am doing to make this happen.